NotIsaacTwinkleToes/DefenceTowers/ConfigOptions.md

         Accuracy: 10.0 # 1 is very accuracy, 10 is a good defalt
         Visual Fire: false # If the projectile should be on fire.
 Does not effect all projectile types.
         Fire Ticks: 0 # How long in ticks a hit entity should be set on fire.
         Bounces: 0 # How many times a projectile can bounce.
+        Bounce Boost: 1.0 # Multiplier for bouncing projectiles.
+        Splits: 0 # How many times a projectile can split.
+        Split Amount: 1 # How many projectiles spawn from a split.
+        Bounces: 0 # How many times a projectile can bounce.
 Does not effect all projectile types.
         Type: ARROW # Available projectile types; ARROW ITEM LARGE_FIREBALL SMALL_FIREBALL TRIDENT WITHER_SKULL
         Material: COAL_BLOCK # If type is ITEM, this material will be displayed.